klapperkopp/verify-firebase-serverless/README.md

 ### createUser

 Create a user from this endpoint.
 The user will be stored in Cloud Firestore.
 Phone number and password will be stored in hashed form.
+If a user phone number hash has been banned by using the **banPhoneHash** endpoint, registration is not allowed.

 Sample Request: